 FTAI invests across a number of major sectors within the transportation industry, including aviation, energy, intermodal transport and rail, and may pursue acquisitions in other areas as and when they arise in the future.

-The charges below illustrate FTAI’s existing assets, and FTAI’s equity deployed in acquiring these assets separated by operating segment as of March 31, 2019.
+The charts below illustrate FTAI’s existing assets, and FTAI’s equity deployed in acquiring these assets separated by segment as of June 30, 2019.

 - Jefferson Terminal and Central Maine & Quebec Railway are included in our Infrastructure Business and Aviation Leasing, Offshore Energy and Shipping Containers are included in our Equipment Leasing Business.